-Managerial assistance
+Managerial Assistance

 We offer significant managerial assistance to our portfolio companies.
-As a BDC, we are required to make available such significant managerial assistance within the meaning of Section 55 of the 1940 Act.
+As a BDC, we are required to make available such significant managerial assistance within the meaning of Section 2(a)(47) of the 1940 Act.
 See "Regulation" for more information.